luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-056-plot-temperature-statistic/description.md

 ## Evaluation

-The grader decodes your base64 image, rescales it to the reference size, and computes a similarity score between 0 and 1.
+The grader decodes your base64 image, compares it to the reference, and awards full credit for similarity scores of 60 or higher.